 County Observations Sample Clauses

 County Observations.
-In addition to departmental contracting staff, other County personnel may observe performance, activities, and review documents relevant to the Contract at any time during normal business hours.
+In addition to departmental contracting staff, other County personnel may observe performance, activities, and review documents relevant to this Contract at any time during normal business hours.
 However, these personnel may not unreasonably interfere with the Contractor’s performance.

 County Observations.
 In addition to departmental contracting staff, other County personnel may observe performance, activities, and review documents relevant to this Contract at any time during normal business hours.
 However, these personnel may not unreasonably interfere with the Contractor’s performance.
 Capitalized terms in this SOW have the meanings set forth below or defined elsewhere in the Contract.